Stay at Home Parent Resignation Letter Example

 Wait until you’re sure.
 Of course, you’ll give your employer at least the standard two weeks’ notice before your last day on the job.
 But don’t fall into the trap of thinking more notice is always better.

-You have a responsibility to yourself and to your family, as well as to your employer, when you quit a job for any reason.
+You have a responsibility to yourself and to your family, as well as to your employer when you quit a job for any reason.
 You should be financially and emotionally prepared to leave the second you put in your notice, even if you plan to stay for a few weeks.
 Why?
-Because some employers will ask resigning workers to pack up their desk immediately upon giving notice.
+Because some employers will ask resigning workers to pack up their desks immediately upon giving notice.
 You don’t want to find yourself caught unawares … or short a few weeks of pay that you were counting on to meet your new expenses.

 It’s also a good idea to wait until after your baby is born to make your decision.
 Every baby and every parent is different.
 You may think that you know what you want to do in terms of work and childcare, but until your bundle is on the outside, you won’t know for sure.